-Publicity for event on the Lake Superior State University campus is allowed for all officially recognized student organizations, clubs, academic classes and departments, and other non-academic LSSU departments.
-Advertising for events not affiliated or officially sanctioned by LSSU must be approved for posting, as long as the content meets the criteria outlined in this policy.
+Publicity for events on the Lake Superior State University campus is allowed for all officially recognized student organizations, clubs, academic classes and departments, and other non-academic LSSU departments.
+Advertising for events not affiliated or officially sanctioned by LSSU will also be approved for posting, as long as the content meets the criteria outlined in this policy.
 All publicity materials must be approved by the Campus Life Office.
 Prior to approval for publicity, the event must be approved and the room reservation confirmed.

-- Any reference to illegal substances, unless in connection with an education message or event.
+- Any reference to illegal substances, unless in connection with an educational message or event.

 - Any reference promoting the use of alcohol, unless in connection with an educational message or event.

 - Offensive language or images and/or graphic illustrations.

 - Language and/or graphic illustrations/images that dehumanize individuals on the basis of race, age, gender, religion, sexual orientation, national or ethnic origin, disability, or any other characteristic protected by Lake Superior State University policy and/or applicable law.

 - Any information that would violate local, state, or federal law, or Lake Superior State University policy.